codex-academy/FindYourData/index.md

 Users that are searching for information might not know exactly what they are looking for so our search functionality should allow for partial matching when searching for data.

-First you'll make a regular search using an HTML form and SQL Database queries, then you'll enhance it using Ajax.
+First you'll make a regular search using an HTML form, the POST method, and SQL Database queries.
+Then you'll enhance it using Ajax.

 ## Search bar